 When our outlook is focused on this world, which is the polar opposite of a heavenly outlook, we cannot see things for what they are.

-We lie to ourselves in so many ways – whether it is saying “just one more round” as we play games late into the night, or perhaps browsing the internet in ways that we know can lead us down the wrong path.
+We lie to ourselves in so many ways.
+Whether it is saying “just one more round” as we play games late into the night, or perhaps while browsing the internet in ways that we know can lead us down the wrong path.

-The ways we deceive ourselves to justify our laziness, our overworking, our temperament or our pride should shock us more.
-It is easy for us to see when others do it, but, as Jesus teaches us here, if our vision is darkened by sin, we don’t see our problems clearly.
+The ways we deceive ourselves, to justify our laziness, our or overworking, our temperament or our pride should shock us more.
+It is easy for us to see when others do it, but as Jesus teaches us here, if our vision is darkened by sin, we don’t see our problems clearly.

 So how do we build eyes that have a heart for heaven rather than a heart for this world?